medpaf/face-mask-detector/README.md

 Computer vision and machine learning application implemented in Python to detect masks in one or more faces.
 Supports detection from static images and video streams from webcam.

-The easiest way to use this program is to run the gui.py file.
+The easiest way to use this program is to run the gui.py file (only supported on UNIX systems).
+If you are using the Windows operating systems run the code () directly.

 The dependencies to run this script are: